contactomorph/nary-collections/README.md

 ## NaryMap as a dictionary of enumerable values

-Sometimes you want to look using a key that is not unique.
+Sometimes you want to access data using a key that is not unique.
 For example, you may want to look up movies by their director.
 This is done by declaring the `Director` participant as a `SearchableParticipant<Director>` instead of a `Participant<Director>`.
-The `SearchableParticipant<T>` class is a subclass of `Participant<T>` that allows a participant to be used as a search key.
+Class `SearchableParticipant<T>` is a variant of `Participant<T>` that allows a participant to be used as a search key.
 However, contrary to `UniqueSearchableParticipant<T>`, multiple tuples can share the same key:

 ```csharp
 public sealed class MovieSchema : Schema<(string Eidr, int ReleaseYear, FilmGenre Genre, Director Director, Movie Movie)>